 A continuous improvement culture is an environment where everyone across the organization is consistently looking for new ways to add quality, productivity and value to the organization.
 This mindset cannot be isolated to the C-suite – it should permeate every department and engage every employee.

-Continuous improvement often means making radical shifts in time-honored practices, even those that have “worked just fine” until now.
+Creating a continuous improvement plan often means making radical shifts in time-honored practices, even those that have “worked just fine” until now.
 For instance, continuous improvement may lead you to realize the need replace your legacy system with an ERP solution in order to consolidate and centralize data onto a central platform.

 Continuous improvement is also relevant after an ERP implementation.
 However, a continuous improvement culture must be built before go-live to ensure your team is prepared to look for opportunities for improvement immediately after go-live.